daeyeon22/artificial_netlist_generator/README.md

                           -cell_list <cell list to use>
                           -out_file <spec path>

+    #Initialize netlist
     artnetgen_init  -top_module <top module name>
                     -spec_file <spec path>

-    # If you want to check MACROs to be mapped
+    #If you want to check MACROs to be mapped, use this following command
     artnetgen_print_masters

-    # If you want to remove specific MACROs in the list
+    #If you want to remove specific MACROs in the list, use this following command
     artnetgen_set_parameter -dont_use <MACRO name>

+    #Run artificial netlist generator
     artnetgen_run

+    #Write output files
     artnetgen_write_verilog -out_file <verilog path>
     artnetgen_write_sdc -out_file <sdc path>